indigo-dc/one-fass/README.md

-# one-fass
+# fass
-A FairShare Scheduling service for OpenNebula.
+FairShare Scheduler for OpenNebula

+First commit: main daemon, logging and configuration systems and xmlrpc server (work in progress).